junmendoza/NNPlayground/README.md

 - [x] Init layer function

 ## 01-Dec-23
-- [ ] VectorN copy constructor and operator=
+- [x] VectorN copy constructor and operator=
-- [ ] MatrixMN copy constructor and operator=
+- [x] MatrixMN copy constructor and operator=
-- [ ] Test VectorN in forward function if it still SIGABORTs on assignment
+- [x] Test VectorN in forward function if it still SIGABORTs on assignment

+## 04-Dec-23
+- [ ] Calculate sigmoid
+- [ ] How is cost function calculated?
+- [x] How is cost function used in learning?
+- [x] What can be tweaked in a layer?
+- [ ] How is a layer tweaked?

 # Git Usage (This project)